somatechlat/VoiceRealTime/_posts/2023-05-02-openvoiceos-now-available-on-containers.md

 ---
 title: "OpenVoiceOS now available on containers"
-description: "Learn how you can support OpenVoiceOS in establishing a nonprofit association to ensure the future of their open-source voice assistant projects."
-image: "../public/blogs/dockerovos.png"
-publishedAt: "2023-05-02"
-updatedAt: "2023-05-02"
+excerpt: "Learn how OpenVoiceOS is now available as containerized services for easier installation and management."
+coverImage: "/assets/blog/hello-world/cover.jpg"
+date: "2023-05-02T00:00:00.000Z"
-author: "Strongthany"
+author:
-isPublished: true
-tags:
-  - association
-  - fundraising
-  - non-profit
-  - Open-source
-  - OpenVoiceOS
-  - Privacy-focused
+  name: Strongthany
+  picture: "/assets/blog/authors/tim.jpeg"
+ogImage:
+  url: "/assets/blog/hello-world/cover.jpg"
 ---

 Given that OpenVoice OS is a complex suite of software, running the micro-services via containers makes sense for better simplicity.
-A container provides an efficient way to run the platform’s various services with isolation and a microservice approach.
+A container provides an efficient way to run the platform's various services with isolation and a microservice approach.
 By making use of a container system, it is much easier to manage, update and overall work with the various services that make up OpenVoice OS.

 These services have been divided into containers to provide isolation and follow a microservice approach.
 These containers include: